 CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 S19.b Incendiary Devices (Discharging) No student shall light and/or discharge smoke bombs, stink bombs, fireworks, cigarette lighters, matches, or similar devices.
-S19.b.1 1 to 3 Days Detention OR 1 to 3 Days ISS \$19.b.2 4 to 5 Days ISS OR 1 to 3 Days OSS S19.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
-S20 Indecent Exposure (Self/Others) No student shall expose their intimate body parts in public or expose the undergarments/intimate body parts of others.
+S19.b.2 4 to 5 Days ISS OR 1 to 3 Days OSS S19.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion. \$20 Indecent Exposure (Self/Others) No student shall expose their intimate body parts in public or expose the undergarments/intimate body parts of others.
 Intimate body parts include the primary genital area, anus, groin, inner thighs, or buttocks of a male or female and the breasts of a female.
-Behaviors that implicate Title IX regulations (as implemented) will be managed as discussed in www.atlantapublicschools.us/titleix Level 3 Discipline must be applied for Exposure of Others, Mandatory Hearing Referral. \$20.2 4 to 5 Days ISS OR 1 to 3 Days OSS \$20.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+Behaviors that implicate Title IX regulations (as implemented) will be managed as discussed in www.atlantapublicschools.us/titleix Level 3 Discipline must be applied for Exposure of Others, Mandatory Hearing Referral. \$20.2 4 to 5 Days ISS OR 1 to 3 Days OSS S20.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 S21 Insubordination Insubordination or disrespect to staff members or other students; includes but is not limited to: refusal to follow school staff member instructions, use of vulgar or inappropriate language, and misrepresentation of the truth.
 Discipline Level 2 appropriate for two or more infractions of this code within a two-week period (consecutively).
-S21.1 1 to 3 Days Detention OR 1 to 3 Days ISS S21.2 4 to 5 Days ISS OR 1 to 3 Days OSS S21.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
-S22 Leaving School Grounds Students shall not leave school grounds during the course of the regularly scheduled school day without the permission of a parent/guardian and the principal or designee.
+S21.1 1 to 3 Days Detention OR 1 to 3 Days ISS S21.2 4 to 5 Days ISS OR 1 to 3 Days OSS S22 Leaving School Grounds Students shall not leave school grounds during the course of the regularly scheduled school day without the permission of a parent/guardian and the principal or designee.
+Skipping (S 34) should be used if student did not attend class but remained in the building.
+See Repeated Offenses (S 48) if student commits multiple offenses.
 S22.1 1 to 3 Days Detention OR 1 to 3 Days ISS S22.2 4 to 5 Days ISS OR 1 to 3 Days OSS S22.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 S23 Medication OTC (Over the Counter/ Possession) A student is prohibited from possessing any over-the-counter medication on school property, including, but not limited to supplements, CBD oils/ingestibles, synthetics, and/or nicotine replacement products, that is not in compliance with Policy JGCD.
-S23.1 1 to 3 Days Detention OR 1 to 3 Days ISS S23.2 4 to 5 Days ISS OR 1 to 3 Days OSS S23.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S23.1 1 to 3 Days Detention OR 1 to 3 Days ISS \$23.2 4 to 5 Days ISS OR 1 to 3 Days OSS